rendyifran/Human-Mobility-and-Text-Based-Spatial-Analysis-Case-of-Cambridge-UK-and-Calgary-Canada/README.md

 - Conducted spatial centrality analysis to identify high-accessibility zones.
 - Proposed candidate park locations in areas with movement density but limited green access.

-**Note:** Centrality metrics should not be used as standalone planning tools and must be contextualised with socioeconomic and spatial constraints.

 ---

 ## Part II — Calgary: Restaurant Review Modelling & Site Selection